DreamOps/dreamops.hexo/source/_posts/welcome-to-dreamops.md

 title: Welcome to DreamOps
 date: 2014-01-05 06:00:00
 category: Review
-tags: DreamOps
+tags: DreamOps Crew
 ---
-Are you ready to to take Force.com development to the next level?
+[DreamOps Crew] Are you ready to to take Force.com development to the next level?

 If so, soak up pro tips and techniques, clone some code, hop onto the wiki, and upvote the roadmap.